Understanding Your Bills

-- network charges (the cost to transmit and distribute of electricity, from generators to wires to end-users);
+- Network charges (the cost to distribute electricity from generators, to wires, to end-users)

-- the costs of environmental schemes and other add-ons (National - LRET, SRES, State - VEET, ESS, GEC)
+- Costs of environmental schemes and other add-ons (National – LRET, SRES, State – VEET, ESS,)

 Transmission Losses are incurred during the transport of electricity from the generator to the through poles and wires of the network.